HEERAJ24/ML_fault_detection/README.md

   The results obtained from our solder fault detection system using Scikit-learn library on the temperature datasets are discussed below.

 Decision Tree Classifier:

-• Data preparation: Prepare the dataset by encoding categorical variables and splitting it into a feature matrix X and a corresponding target vector y, where X contains the input features and y contains the corresponding class labels.
+Dataset preparation involves encoding categorical variables and splitting it into features (X) and corresponding class labels (y).
-• Tree building: The algorithm starts with the entire dataset at the root node of the tree.
-It evaluates different features and splits the data into subsets based on the feature that provides the most significant information gain.
-The process continues recursively for each subset, creating child nodes and splitting the data until a stopping criterion is met.
+Tree building: The algorithm splits data recursively based on significant information gain until stopping criteria are met.
-• Stopping criteria: The tree-growing process stops when one of the following conditions is met:
-– All data points in a node belong to the same class, so there is no need for further splitting.
-– The maximum depth of the tree is reached.
-– The number of data points in a node falls below a predefined threshold.
-– The improvement in impurity or information gain is below a specified threshold.
-• Handling categorical and continuous features: The algorithm can handle both categorical and continuous features.
-For categorical features, it evaluates each possible value as a potential split.
-For continuous features, it tries different threshold values to find the optimal split.
-• Classification at leaf nodes: Once the tree is built, each leaf node is assigned a class label based on the majority class of the training samples in that node.
-During training, it can also store additional information, such as class probabilities.
-• Prediction: To make predictions on new, unseen data, the algorithm traverses the decision tree by evaluating the feature tests at each internal node.
-It follows the appropriate branch based on the feature values of the input data until it reaches a leaf node, which provides the predicted class label for the input.
+Handles categorical and continuous features by evaluating all possible values or threshold splits.
+Leaf nodes are labeled based on the majority class of training samples.
+Prediction is done by traversing the tree based on feature values to reach a leaf node for the predicted class label.
 Support Vector Machines (SVM):

-• Data preparation: Prepare the dataset by splitting it into a feature matrix X and a corresponding target vector y, where X contains the input features and y contains the corresponding class labels.
-• Feature standardization: Standardize the feature values to ensure that each feature contributes equally to the SVM training process.
-This step involves scaling the features to have zero mean and unit variance.
-• Hyperplane construction: The algorithm aims to find an optimal hyperplane that maximally separates the data points of different classes.
-The hyperplane is defined as the decision boundary that best separates the classes in the feature space.
+Dataset preparation involves splitting data into features (X) and corresponding class labels (y).
+Feature standardization is used for consistent feature contribution.
+Constructs a hyperplane to separate different class data points in feature space.
-• Margin maximization: SVM seeks to maximize the margin, which is the distance between the decision boundary and the closest data points from each class.
-The points that lie on the margin are called support vectors, as they define the position and orientation of the decision boundary.
+Maximizes margin, distance between decision boundary and nearest data points from each class.
-• Kernel trick: The SVM algorithm can handle nonlinear decision boundaries by transforming the input features into a higher-dimensional feature space using a kernel function.
-This transformation allows the algorithm to implicitly operate in a highdimensional space without explicitly computing the transformed feature vectors.
-• Kernel selection: Choose an appropriate kernel function based on the nature of the data and the problem at hand.
-Common kernel functions include linear, polynomial, radial basis function (RBF), and sigmoid.
+Utilizes kernel functions for nonlinear decision boundaries in higher-dimensional space.
-• Training: The SVM algorithm solves an optimization problem to find the hyperplane that maximizes the margin while minimizing classification errors.
+Training optimizes for a hyperplane that maximizes margin and minimizes classification errors.
-• Prediction: Once the SVM model is trained, it can make predictions on new, unseen data points by evaluating which side of the decision boundary they fall on.
-The class label is assigned based on the side of the boundary.
+Prediction assigns class labels based on data point positioning relative to the decision boundary.
+These techniques showcase different methodologies in handling the solder fault detection problem using decision trees and SVMs.
+The Decision Tree Classifier utilizes recursive splits based on information gain, while SVM focuses on finding an optimal hyperplane for data separation in feature space.
+Both methods have distinct characteristics suited for classification tasks and offer unique insights into solder fault detection.